HAMEEMM/multimodal_medical_diagnosis/README.md

 ### Environment Setup

 > **Note**: The project environment is already configured.
-The `.medical_diagnosis_py311` virtual environment with Python 3.11.9 is active and ready to use.
+The `.medical_diagnosis` virtual environment with Python 3.11.9 is active and ready to use.

 1. **Repository Access**